Alford Town railway station: History

 The station building is similar in style to that at Firsby.
-Access was had through a three-arch portico entrance which led to a passageway to the up platform, a large parcels office and the booking office.
+Access was through a three-arch portico entrance which led to a passageway to the up platform, a large parcels office and the booking office.
 The southern end of the station comprised the stationmaster's quarters and the ladies' waiting room.
 Twin facing platforms were provided; a general waiting room, storeroom, stationmaster's office and porter's room were located on the up platform.
 The platforms were initially covered by a roof which was subsequently replaced after the Second World War.
 A signal box was situated on the up side next to the road crossing to the north-west of the station.
 Behind the up platform lay a goods yard with a loading dock, goods shed capable to taking 9 wagons which also served as a grain store and a 15-ton crane.
 The shed and crane were destroyed during a bombing raid in the Second World War, which led to Alford's only wartime casualty: the shunt horse driver who was on fire watch in the yard.

 The July 1922 timetable saw seven up and six down weekday services, plus one Sunday service each way, call at Alford.
 By 1953, Alford was dealing with 50-60 passenger and goods trains per day.
 These included ironstone trains from the High Dyke area of Lincoln (see Woolsthorpe-by-Colsterworth) to the Frodingham Ironworks, and coal trains from Colwick.
 The station was closed to goods traffic on 2 May 1966 and to passengers on 5 October 1970.